markus-ebke/Blender-Lightsheet/README.md

 Cycles:
 - There will be render artifacts where the caustic is folded on top of itself.
-    I included a setting to mitigate this, but it takes a long time, uses a lot of memory and creates large files.
+    The `Finalize Caustics` operator includes a setting to mitigate this, but it takes a long time, uses a lot of memory and creates large files.
-    Also this setting might crash Blender 2.83, because there seems to be a bug in `mathutils.geometry.delaunay_2d_cdt` (bug is fixed for Blender 2.9 and above).

 If one of these points is a problem for you, just use [LuxCoreRender](https://luxcorerender.org) or [YafaRay](https://github.com/YafaRay) or [appleseed](https://appleseedhq.net)!